redrails/old-blog/_posts/2017-05-30-Predicting-Football-Results-With-Statistical-Modelling.md

+---
+title: "Predicting Football Results With Statistical Modelling"
+excerpt: "Combining the world's most popular sport with everyone's favourite discrete distribution, this post checks whether you can predict football matches with the Poisson distribution."
+layout: single
+header:
+  overlay_image: football-overlay.jpg
+  overlay_filter: 0.4
+  caption: ""
+categories:
+  - data science
+  - football
+  - R
+tags:
+  - football
+  - soccer
+  - epl
+  - Poisson
+  - Betfair
+  - R
+author: "David Sheehan"
+date: "30 May 2017"
+---

 Football (or soccer to my American readers) is full of clichés: "It's a game of two halves", "taking it one game at a time" and "Liverpool have failed to win the Premier League".
 You're less likely to hear "Treating the number of goals scored by each team as independent Poisson processes, statistical modelling suggests that the home team have a 60% chance of winning today".
 But this is actually a bit of cliché too (it has been discussed [here](https://www.pinnacle.com/en/betting-articles/soccer/how-to-calculate-poisson-distribution), [here](https://help.smarkets.com/hc/en-gb/articles/115001457989-How-to-calculate-Poisson-distribution-for-football-betting), [here](http://pena.lt/y/2014/11/02/predicting-football-using-r/) and [here](http://opisthokonta.net/?p=296)).
 As we'll discover, a simple Poisson model is, well, overly simplistic.
 But it's a good starting point and a nice intuitive way to learn about statistical modelling.
-But if you're looking to make money, [this guy makes ??5000 per month without leaving the house](http://www.make5000poundspermonth.co.uk/).
+But if you're looking to make money, [this guy makes £5000 per month without leaving the house](http://www.make5000poundspermonth.co.uk/).

 Poisson Distribution
 --------------------